jeungsook/cs135/exercises/exercise5.md

 ### Summary

-Learn how to:
+Learn about:

-- Read input from a keyboard
-- Use arithmetic operators
+- Type casting and coercion
-- Use datatypes
+- Library functions

 ### Due
 by 11:59pm Fri, Feb 10